arriven/arriven.github.io/content/posts/rust-ci-caching.md

 As you can notice, until [this](https://github.com/rust-lang/cargo/issues/11083) is resolved, the only ways to cache packages like `rocksdb` are caching the whole `$CARGO_HOME` folder or using a third-party tool like `sccache`

-**Thanks to [Predrag Gruevski](https://hachyderm.io/@predrag), [Anthony Bondarenko](https://github.com/yneth), and a few folks who preferred to remain unnamed, for feedback on drafts of this post.
+**Shouts out to [Predrag Gruevski](https://hachyderm.io/@predrag), [Anthony Bondarenko](https://github.com/yneth), and a few folks who preferred to remain unnamed, for feedback on drafts of this post.
 Any mistakes are mine alone.**